DigiBP/25DIGIBP1/Readme - Appendix/Python (Service Workers and Web App).md

 # Feedback-Manager Web App

 The web interface is a thin Flask layer that rides on the same Excel datastore as the Python workers.
 Its purpose is two-fold:
-1) give the Feedback Master a quick cockpit for day-to-day operations, and 2) let the Review Board record final approvals without Camunda credentials.
+1) give the Feedback Master a quick cockpit for day-to-day operations (e.g. terminate feedback or update measures), and 2) let the Review Board record final approvals without Camunda credentials.

 | Tier | Technology / File | Functionality |
 |------|-------------------|---------------|